 Annual Base Salary.
 Our Compensation Committee has determined that the Company should provide our named executive officers' annual base salaries to compensate them for services rendered during the fiscal year.
-The base salaries for our named executive officers have historically been near the median of those in the peer group.
+Base salaries are established at levels intended to reflect the scope of each executive's duties and responsibilities and further take into account the competitive market compensation paid by other companies for similar positions.
 We intentionally structure an executive's annual base salary to be a relatively low percentage of total compensation.
-In 2010, the base salary levels for Messrs.
-Holliday, Mathias and Levine were increased to \$725,000, \$750,000 and \$450,000, respectively, while Mr. Mead's base salary was established at \$500,000 per annum upon commencement of his employment.
-There was no change to Mr. Green's base salary level in 2010.
+In 2011, the base salary levels for Messrs.
+Holliday and Green were increased to \$1,000,000 and \$750,000, respectively, in order to better align their base salary levels with the prevailing competitive market.
+There was no change to the base salary levels of any of our other named executive officers.

 Annual Incentive Awards.
 Annual incentive awards are provided in the form of cash bonuses and equity awards designed to focus a named executive officer on achieving key corporate financial objectives (both individually and Company- based), to motivate certain desired individual behaviors and to reward substantial achievement of these objectives and individual goals.
-While the Compensation Committee does not set specific fixed targets that entitle the executive officers to formulaic bonuses, the named executive officers are made aware, at the beginning of the year, of the business objectives and goals the Committee will consider when evaluating corporate and individual performance and determining annual incentive awards.
-For 2010, similar to prior years, the Compensation Committee considered the following performance criteria, among others, in its determination of annual incentive awards:
+While the Compensation Committee does not set specific fixed targets that entitle the executive officers to formulaic bonuses, the named executive officers are made aware, at the beginning of the year, of the business objectives and goals the Compensation Committee will consider when evaluating corporate and individual performance and determining annual incentive awards.
+In its determination of annual incentive awards for 2011, similar to prior years, the Compensation Committee considered, among others, the following performance criteria that it believes to be critical to our Company's success and appropriate criteria on which to evaluate management's performance: